COVID vaccines to be required for military under new US plan

 Defense Secretary Lloyd Austin said the mid-September deadline could be accelerated if the vaccine receives final FDA approval or infection rates continue to rise.

-"I will seek the president's approval to make the vaccines mandatory no later than mid-September, or immediately upon" licensure by the Food and Drug Administration "whichever comes first," Austin said in his memo, warning them to prepare for the requirement.
+"I will seek the president's approval to make the vaccines mandatory no later than mid-September, or immediately upon" licensure by the Food and Drug Administration "whichever comes first," Austin said in his memo sent Monday, warning them to prepare for the requirement.

 The Pentagon plan provides time for the FDA to give final approval to the Pfizer vaccine, which is expected early next month.
 Without that formal approval, Austin needs a waiver from Biden to make the shots mandatory, and Biden has already made clear he supports it.